inspire-group/PatchCleanser/README.md

 Update 02/2022: make some minor changes for the model loading script and update the [pretrained weights](https://drive.google.com/drive/folders/1Ewks-NgJHDlpeAaGInz_jZ6iczcYNDlN?usp=sharing)

-Update 01/2022: Our paper is accepted by USENIX Security Symposium 2022.
+Update 01/2022: Our paper is accepted to USENIX Security Symposium 2022.
 We will release the camera-ready version soon!

 <img src="./assets/arch.png" align="center" width="100%" alt="defense overview pipeline" >